balloan/balloan.github.io/docs/tryhackme/Boiler-CTF.md

 ```

 http://10.10.87.42/joomla/_files/

-- Page containing just the string: 'VjJodmNITnBaU0JrWVdsemVRbz0K' with the title "Woops"
+This page just contained the string: 'VjJodmNITnBaU0JrWVdsemVRbz0K' with the title "Woops"

-- It was double encoded with Base64 - I used CyberChef to decode it.
+It was double encoded with Base64 - I used CyberChef to decode it.
+The decoded value was "Whopsie daisy"
-- Decoded = Whopsie daisy
-- This room creator clearly likes leaving rabbit holes everywhere.
+This room creator clearly likes leaving rabbit holes everywhere.

 * * *